-PD233 Aug 2:1

-Design of Biomedical Devices and Systems
+PD233 Aug 2:1 Design of Biomedical Devices and Systems Department: Centre for Product Design and Manufacturing Course Outcomes:

-1.Awareness about medical device classification, regulatory requirements, and principals of bioethics.
-A risk-based approach to medical device design and design control; 2.Working principals of various of medical technologies; 3.Role of design innovations in the advancement of medical technology.
+1. Awareness about medical device classification, regulatory requirements, and principals of bioethics.
+A risk-based approach to medical device design and design control; 2.
+Working principals of various of medical technologies; 3.
+Role of design innovations in the advancement of medical technology.
 Working in teams and with clinical collaborators.

-PD234 Jan 2:1

-Intelligent User Interface
+PD234 Jan 2:1 Intelligent User Interface

+Department: Centre for Product Design and Manufacturing

+Course Outcomes: